ivanitlearning/AWS-Associate-Courses/README.md

   - Allows for migration of existing infrastructure into AWS slowly.
 - Tape Gateway (VTL) Mode
   - Virtual Tapes are stored on S3
-- File Mode (SMB and NFS)
+- File Mode (SMB and NFS shares)
   - File Storage Backed by S3 Objects
 - Volume Mode (Gateway Stored)
   - Block Storage backed by S3 and EBS
   - Great for disaster recovery
-  - Data is kept locally
+  - Data is kept locally, but backed up to AWS in background.
   - Awesome for migrations
 - Volume Mode (Cache Mode)
   - Data added to gateway is not stored locally.
+  - Frequently accessed data is cached locally
   - Backup to EBS Snapshots
   - Primarily stored on AWS
   - Great for limited local storage capacity.

 ### 1.16.5.
 Snowball / Edge / Snowmobile

-Designed to move large amounts of data IN and OUT of AWS.
+* Designed to move large amounts of data IN and OUT of AWS.
-Physical storage the size of a suitcase or truck.
+* Physical storage the size of a suitcase or truck.
-Ordered from AWS, use, then return.
+* Ordered from AWS, use, then return.

 #### 1.16.5.1.
 Snowball